-- Language Sets the language to use on your device. - Default Allows you to set the default keyboard to use when entering text. - LG Keyboard Checkmark to select the LG Keyboard to enter text.
-Tap 🌣 to change the keyboard settings.

-- Google voice typing Checkmark to select Google voice typing to enter text.
+- Language Sets the language to use on your device. - Default Allows you to set the default keyboard to use when entering text. - LG Keyboard Enable to activate the LG Keyboard to enter text.
+Tap to change the keyboard settings. - Google voice typing Enable to activate Google voice typing to enter text.
 Tap to change the Google voice settings. - Voice Search Allows you to set the same voice options available for Google voice typing. - Text-to-speech output Sets the preferred speech engine and speech rate (slow vs. fast).
 Also plays a short demonstration of speech synthesis. - Pointer speed Allows you to set the pointer speed using a slide bar.